 During the "Standby Stop" phase the unit is at a standstill and is not activated until the unit is manually switched on.
 This window can be used to switch on the unit.

 9.2.
-Maintenance
+Integrity test

-The "Maintenance" phase can be divided into "non-active" status and "active" status.
+The "Integrity test" phase can be divided into "non-active" status and "active" status.

 During "non-active" status the following actions can be applied: